markgordon22/Travel-Tips-Ireland/README.md

 ## Fonts

-I imported [GoogleFonts](https://getbootstrap.com/docs/5.0/components/card/) for the website.
+I imported [Google Fonts](https://getbootstrap.com/docs/5.0/components/card/) for the website.
 I used the font-family [Akaya Telivigala](https://fonts.google.com/?query=Akaya+Telivigala) due to a personal liking to the font-family and found it as an attractive family for the text and heading content.

 ## Icons

+Icons for the website were provided by [Font Awesome](https://fontawesome.com/).
+Icons gave an attractive styling for the footer element on each page of the website.
+The Icons used included the social media networks for users to contact the site owner.
+The icons were Facebook, Twitter, Instagram and Youtube.